castchise/castchise.github.io/README.md

-# castchise.github.io
+# Welcome!
-list with descr. of sample projects hosted on github pages
+Here's list (with descr.) of sample projects hosted on github pages

 [Dark Souls Themed](https://castchise.github.io/ds/index.html) -> latest work, website inspired by original JP version.(link in footer) vanilla JS, partially JQ used (+attempted to use crossfaded css animations for slideshow instead of JS slider)